Chinese police are looking for eight suspects in connection with a car crash that killed five people this week in Beijing's symbolic Tiananmen Square.

 Exiled Uighur leaders reject accusations of Uighur involvement in terrorism.
 They accuse China's majority Han rulers of persecuting their people and turning them into a minority in their homeland.

-Johnson said China may be holding back from directly blaming Uighurs for Monday's incident because of the sensitivity of acknowledging that an attack happened in a place such as Tiananmen.
+Johnson said China may be holding back from blaming Uighurs for Monday's incident because of the sensitivity of acknowledging that an attack happened in a place such as Tiananmen.
 He also said the Chinese government may be waiting until it establishes an "iron-clad" case of culpability for the crash.

 China denies mistreating any of its minority groups, saying they are guaranteed wide-ranging religious and cultural freedoms.